Sunday, February 5, 2012

 Arthur Wontner as Sherlock Holmes

 Wontner made a very stately Holmes and has a striking resemblance to Sidney Paget’s portraits.
-Despite Wontner's advanced age (he was 56 when he made his first appearance), his Holmes has a great sense of humor.
-Even while reading the canon, I was always enamored by Holmes’s levity that came to the fore time and again in so many of Sir Doyle’s works.
+Wontner was 56 when he starred in his first Holmes adaptation and despite his advanced age, Wontner’s Holmes has a great sense of humor.
+Even while reading the Canon, I was always enamored by Holmes’s levity that came to the fore time and again in so many of Arthur Conan Doyle’s works.

 Ian Fleming as Dr Watson